AOMediaCodec/id3-emsg/id3-emsg.md

 `message_data` MUST contain complete ID3 version 2.4 data \[[ID3]\].

-In general, ID3 don't carry a duration and in those cases the emsg duration field should be set to 0xFFFFFFFF.
-If in a particular case, the ID3 message carries a duration, it should be reflected in the emsg box.
+In general, ID3 don't carry a duration and in those cases the `event_duration` field should be set to 0xFFFFFFFF.
+If in a particular case, the ID3 message carries a duration, it should be reflected in the `event_duration` field.

-The presentation time must be within the time interval of the fragment.
+The `presentation_time` must be within the time interval of the fragment.

 The `id` field is not restricted in this version of the specification.